 - 3.15.1 The Development Officer may vary the requirements of this Bylaw subject to the following requirements: - a) A minor variance may be granted for the following only: - i.
 Minimum required distance of a building from a lot line; and - ii.
-The minimum required distance of a building from any other building on the lot. - b) The maximum amount of a minor variance shall be 10% variation from the Requirements of this Bylaw. - c) The development must conform to all other requirements of this Bylaw. - d) The relaxation of the Bylaw requirement must not injuriously affect a neighbouring property. - e) Removed.
-Bylaw No. 02 -19 - f) Removed.
-Bylaw No. 02 -19 - 3.15.2 An application form for a minor variance shall be in a form prescribed by the Development Officer and shall be accompanied by an application fee of \$50.00. - 3.15.3 Upon receipt of a minor variance application the Development Officer may:
+The minimum required distance of a building from any other building on the lot. - b) The maximum amount of a minor variance shall be 10% variation from the Requirements of this Bylaw. - c) The development must conform to all other requirements of this Bylaw. - d) The relaxation of the Bylaw requirement must not injuriously affect a neighbouring property. - e) No minor variance shall be granted for a discretionary use or form of development, or in connection with an agreement to rezone pursuant to Section 60 of The Planning and Development Act, 2007.

-- a) Approve the minor variance; - b) Approve the minor variance and impose terms and conditions on the approval; or - c) Deny the minor variance. - 3.15.4 Terms and conditions imposed by the Development Officer shall be consistent with the general development standards in this Bylaw. - 3.15.5 Where a minor variance is refused, the Development Officer shall notify the applicant in writing, providing reasons for the refusal. - 3.15.6 Where a minor variance is approved, with or without terms, the Development Officer shall provide written notice to the applicant and to the assessed owners of the property having a common boundary with the applicant's land that is the subject of the approval. - 3.15.7 A decision to approve a minor variance, with or without terms and conditions, does not take effect. - a) In the case of a notice sent by regular mail, until 23 days from the date the notice was mailed; or; - b) In the case of a notice that is delivered be personal service, until 20 days from the date the notice was served. - 3.15.8 If an assessed owner of a property having an adjoining property with the applicants land objects to the minor variance in writing to the Development Officer within the prescribed 20 day time period, the approval is deemed to be revoked and the Development officer shall notify the applicant in writing: - a) Of the revocation of the approval; and - b) Of the applicant's right to appeal the revocation to the Development Appeals Board within 30 days of receiving the notice. - 3.15.9 If an application for a minor variance is refused or approved with terms or conditions, the applicant may appeal to the Development Appeals Board within 30 days of the date of that decision. - 3.15.10 Removed.
-Bylaw No. 02 -19
+- f) Minor variances shall be granted only in relation to residential properties. - 3.15.2 An application form for a minor variance shall be in a form prescribed by the Development Officer and shall be accompanied by an application fee of \$50.00. - 3.15.3 Upon receipt of a minor variance application the Development Officer may: - a) Approve the minor variance; - b) Approve the minor variance and impose terms and conditions on the approval; or - c) Deny the minor variance. - 3.15.4 Terms and conditions imposed by the Development Officer shall be consistent with the general development standards in this Bylaw. - 3.15.5 Where a minor variance is refused, the Development Officer shall notify the applicant in writing, providing reasons for the refusal. - 3.15.6 Where a minor variance is approved, with or without terms, the Development Officer shall provide written notice to the applicant and to the assessed owners of the property having a common boundary with the applicant's land that is the subject of the approval. - 3.15.7 A decision to approve a minor variance, with or without terms and conditions, does not take effect: - a) In the case of a notice sent by regular mail, until 23 days from the date the notice was mailed; or; - b) In the case of a notice that is delivered be personal service, until 20 days from the date the notice was served. - 3.15.8 If an assessed owner of a property having an adjoining property with the applicants land objects to the minor variance in writing to the Development Officer within the prescribed 20 day time period, the approval is deemed to be revoked and the Development officer shall notify the applicant in writing: - a) Of the revocation of the approval; and - b) Of the applicant's right to appeal the revocation to the Development Appeals Board within 30 days of receiving the notice. - 3.15.9 If an application for a minor variance is refused or approved with terms or conditions, the applicant may appeal to the Development Appeals Board within 30 days of the date of that decision. - 3.15.10 The Development Officer shall maintain a record of all minor variance applications.